JMSLab/eventstudyr/issue9_solvers/solvers.md

 ## Find order of polynomial

 We find the minimum order such that a polynomial is in the Wald region of the coefficients.
-We use a function already incorporated in the package.
+We use the function `FindOrder`, already incorporated in the main `eventstudyr` package.

 ``` r
 coefficients <- dt$estimate